eleftasia/eleftasia/README.md

 I'm a Computer Science PhD student at the University of Washington working with Dr. Mike Ernst, Dr. Amy Ko, and Dr.
-Ben Shapiro in the of Programming
+Ben Shapiro in the Programming
 Languages & Software Engineering (PLSE) and Learning, Computing, and Imagination
 (LCI) research groups.